 Mother's Day is around the corner and it’s a prime opportunity to honor the women in our lives.
-Some people buy one Mother’s Day card, jot a note, and send it off to mom.
-But what about less obvious, though equally important, women who have shaped us or our children?
+There's your mom.
+You'll want to show her you care in a way she'll find meaningful, but what about less obvious, though equally important, women who have shaped us or our children?

 Each of us know women we don’t necessarily call “mom” who deserve to be recognized for their sacrifices and gift of presence in our lives.
-Giving birth is not required to have a mother-heart, so let’s give a shout out to ALL the ladies who shape our families by their care and example.
+Let’s give a shout out to ALL the ladies who shape our families by their care and example.

 Here are seven people who deserve recognition this Mother’s Day and what you can say to honor their influence and brighten their day.